Axisymmetric models for neutron star merger remnants with realistic thermal and rotational profiles: Results

 \subsection{Selected models}

-In this section we show the stellar profiles for three selected models, chosen according to the following criteria: \begin{itemize} \item[A:] A model that is a plausible outcome of a BNS merger. \item[B:] The model with $M<4$ that is closest to an effectively barotropic configuration, namely that with the baroclinic parameter $b$ closest to zero, to be compared with model A. \item[C:] The model with the greatest disk mass and $M<4$. \end{itemize} The specific model parameters and properties are summarized in Table~\ref{tab:models} and their rest mass density, temperature, and angular velocity distribution are shown in Figs.~\ref{fig:models}--\ref{fig:model-disk}.
+In this section we show the stellar profiles for three selected models, chosen according to the following criteria: \begin{itemize} \item[A:] A model that is a plausible outcome of a BNS merger. \item[B:] The model with $M<4$ that is closest to an effectively barotropic configuration, namely that with the baroclinic parameter $b$ closest to zero, to be compared with model A. \item[C:] The model with the greatest disk mass and $M<4$. \end{itemize} The specific model parameters and properties are summarized in Table~\ref{tab:models} and their rest mass density, temperature, and angular velocity distribution are shown in Figs.~\ref{fig:models}--\ref{fig:cfr-perego}.

 Model A is a realistic BNS merger remnant.
 Its mass $M$, angular momentum $J$, and central density $\rho_0$ are in the expected range, e.g.,~\cite{Tauris:2017omb,Abbott:2020uma}.
 Its shape is qualitatively similar to that obtained in simulations, (cf.~Fig.~13 in \citet{Perego19}).
 The temperature forms a hot ring in the equatorial plane (cf.~Fig.~7 of \citet{Perego19}); the temperature profile is continuous but not smooth due to the fact that the EOS is piecewise defined.
-The angular velocity curve peaks 3--4 km from the rotational axis (cf.~Fig.~5 of \citet{Hanauske17}).
+The angular velocity curve peaks 3--4 km from the rotational axis (cf.~Fig.~5 of \citet{Hanauske17}, where the peak is expected at 7--10 km).

 Baroclinicity is fundamental in order to obtain the right thermal distribution.
 This can be realized comparing the profiles of models A and B (the latter being almost effectively barotropic): in model A the density and temperature isocontours are not parallel and this permits the existence of the hot equatorial ring, while in model B they are parallel and as a consequence the temperature profile has an onion-like shape.
 This is a consequence of baroclinicity \citep{Camelio19}.